 Special Events in Pasadena

 Depending on what time of year you visit, Pasadena’s community calendar is filled with unique events for visitors of all ages.
-Every spring, for instance, the Pasadena Showcase House of Design (http://www.pasadenashowcase.org) shows what several dozen interior designers and landscape artists can do to transform a selected estate into a dazzling show place.
+Every spring, for instance, the Pasadena Showcase House of Design (https://www.pasadenashowcase.org) shows what several dozen interior designers and landscape artists can do to transform a selected estate into a dazzling showplace.
 Proceeds from the tours benefit local arts organizations.

 If You Go

 Pasadena’s climate is moderate year-round, although winter mornings and evenings can be cool.
 Interestingly, the only time our city is likely to see fog and rain is early summer – a period we locals call “June Gloom.”

 Our meter maids are aggressive about ticketing so make sure you observe all streets signs about parking hours.
 There are, however, numerous public garages where the first 90 minutes are free.

 Love architecture?
 Pasadena is an eclectic mix of Victorian, Craftsman, Art Deco and Spanish Colonial Revival.
 Grab your camera and take a stroll down Los Robles and El Molino Avenues to see some breathtaking homes.

 If you’re into photography, get your bliss on with a picture-perfect stroll through the Huntington Gardens.

 Not only is Jay Leno a regular guest at the San Marino Motor Classic but he also brings along cars from his private collection.